About the Program

 The undergraduate breadth requirements are the same for CDSS students as for the College of Letters and Science, with the exception that a second semester foreign language course can be used to satisfy the International Studies breadth.
 To learn more about the L&S Seven-Course Breadth Requirement, visit the L&S Breadth Requirements page.
 To learn more about using a foreign language course to satisfy the International Studies breadth, visit the CDSS website page on Satisfying International Studies Breadth with a Foreign Language Course.

 The undergraduate major programs in computer science, data science, and statistics have transitioned from the College of Letters & Science to CDSS.
-Students who were admitted in Spring 2024 or earlier have the option of completing either the L&S College Requirements, i.e., the breadth and essential skills requirements, or the CDSS college requirements (above).
+Students who were admitted in Spring 2024 or earlier have the option of completing either the L&S College Requirements, i.e., the breadth and essential skills requirements, or the CDSS college requirements described above.

 All students must meet CDSS general policy (below).
 The one exception is with time-to-degree.
 Students admitted Fall 2022 or earlier are subject to the 130 unit maximum, rather than the 8 semester maximum (5 for transfer students).